How Much Do Google Shopping Ads Cost?

-Strategy – Google Ads allows on some tailoring when it comes to setting up a campaign.
+Strategy – Google Ads allows for a bit of tailoring when it comes to setting up a campaign.
 There are three aspects of targeting that can be changed for each campaign depending on the specificity of a product and shop: geotargeting, device targeting and dayparting.
-The first lets you decide which geographical area’s searches are a priority for you.
-Device targeting allows dividing the budget between different types of devices (i.e. computers, tablets, mobiles).
-Lastly, but maybe the most powerful, dayparting gives the opportunity to allocate the budget equally for the whole day or focus only on some parts of the day, which are the most profitable for your business.
+The first lets you decide which geographical area is a priority for you.
+Device targeting allows to split the budget between different types of devices (i.e. computers, tablets, mobiles).
+Last, but maybe the most powerful, dayparting gives the opportunity to allocate the budget equally for the whole day or to focus only on some parts of the day, which are the most profitable for your business.

 There are as well some “outside costs” which may impact the budget, like marketing agency (if you decide to entrust running your campaign to the experts) or Google Shopping Ads software.
-In case of this last point, you can avoid the spending money on software by trying out Heraldbee application which is free!
+In case of this last point, you can avoid spending money on software by trying out Heraldbee application which is free!

 There is a lot of decisions to be made with regards to the budget and for sure everybody would love to have some kind of a reference.
 To give you a general idea about the average CPC – in the US it is between 1-2 dollars.
 However, there is no minimum or maximum limit set by Google.

-We recommend to just give Google Shopping Ads a chance, analyze the costs of your product, start with a budget that seems reasonable and affordable for you and then observe the results (Google suggests to start with 10-50 dollars for a day).
+We recommend you to just give Google Shopping Ads a chance, analyze the costs of your product, start with a budget that seems reasonable and affordable for you and then observe the results.
+Google suggests startng with 10-50 dollars for a day.
 Based on the initial results, adjust the parameters to make the campaign more and more profitable.
 Observation is a key to success in this matter!